-The main underground copper cables within the Study Area are located along Murragamba Road, with underground consumer lines connecting the properties along this road.
+The main underground copper cables within the Study Area are located along Murragamba Road.
+Underground consumer lines may be present at locations where houses have been removed, however these would have been disconnected.

 There is an optical fibre cable located along the northern side of Ulan-Wollar Road and the closest point of the cable to the proposed longwalls is approximately 240 metres to the north east of Longwall 5.